trinodb/trino/presto-docs/src/main/sphinx/connector/hive.rst

 The Hive connector supports the :doc:`dynamic filtering </admin/dynamic-filtering>` optimization.
 Dynamic partition pruning is supported for partitioned tables stored in any file format for broadcast as well as partitioned joins.
+Dynamic bucket pruning is supported for bucketed tables stored in any file format for broadcast joins only.

 For tables stored in ORC or Parquet file format, dynamic filters are also pushed into local table scan on worker nodes for broadcast joins.
 Dynamic filter predicates